 Starting Times for Exams

 Where an exam is to be undertaken via online delivery, times are to be requested when the exam is booked.
-Online, remotely invigilated exams can be sat up until 23:59 on the booking date, but cannot be accessed until 15 minutes before the booked time.
-Any amendment to the date and time outside this window must be requested at least five working days in advance.
+Online, remotely invigilated exams can be sat up until 23:59 on the scheduled date.
+Any amendment to the scheduled date must be requested at least five working days in advance.

 Short answer questions exams will take place prior to their associated multiple choice questions exams and both must be undertaken on the same day.

 It is expected that you will organise for their exam to be sat in a venue which is deemed suitable and safe.
 When completing an exam in their own home, Learners/Apprentices should locate a quiet, appropriate space without disturbance from external sources, inform any household residents and remove any pets from the area before the exam takes place.

 As online, remotely invigilated assessments are undertaken using a computer, the on-screen clock should be used to monitor the allotted time.
 If the Learner/Apprentice is unable to undertake the exam in a space deemed quiet and appropriate, you should inform Training Qualifications UK at the earliest opportunity.